 - Shake your head very fast and swallow.
 You just turned your mouth into a (you guessed it) cement mixer!

-An interesting chemical reaction takes place when a Cement Mixer is made.
+An interesting chemical reaction takes place when you make the cement mixer.

-As the shot sits, the fat of the Irish cream and the acid of the lime juice slowly mix together.
+As the shot sits, the fat of the Irish cream and the acid of the lime juice slowly combine.
 Within seconds, a thick, lumpy slurry is created and it will get thicker over time, especially when it's agitated.
-Go ahead, stir it with a straw and watch the 'magic' happen.

-The texture is best compared to cottage cheese or (obviously) uncured cement.
+If you need a visual, go ahead and stir it with a straw and watch the "magic" happen.
+The texture is best compared to cottage cheese or (more appropriately) uncured cement.

-I'm going to categorize this as a 'gag' shot and you can interpret that any way you like.
+For these reasons, it's best to categorize this as a "gag" shot and you can interpret that any way you like.